ODonnchadha/react-18-managing-state/README.md

                 - App -> Cart: Display cart.
                 - Declare cart state within the App component.
         - Lift state:
             - We need to update state using existing state.
-So we should use a fnction to set state.
+So we should use a function to set state.
             - Why is setting state async?
                 - Batching improves performance by reducing re-renders.
                 - If state is set multiple times in a short time period, React may batch the updates.